icshwi/e3/README.md

 ## Tested Platforms

 * Building, requiring (loading), and running modules should be tested carefully if one would like to run an EPICS IOC within e3.
-* The following Linux distribution covers Building and Requireing Tests.
+* The following Linux distribution covers Building and Requiring Tests.

-### Building and Requring Tests
+### Building and Requiring Tests
 * Debian 8
 * Debian 9
 * CentOS 7